Hyperbolic Hierarchical Knowledge Graph Embeddings for Link Prediction in Low Dimensions: Methodology

 \subsection{KGE in Hyperbolic Space}

-We firstly introduce the method of obtaining hyperbolic KGE indirectly, which preserves the underlying semantic hierarchies with low distortion.
+We firstly introduce the method of obtaining hyperbolic KGE indirectly, which is a prerequisite for the using of learnable curvatures.

 In hyperbolic space, due to the existence of curvature, traditional methods of directly obtaining hyperbolic embeddings often need to specify the curvature first.
 However, under different semantic hierarchies, they can only learn hyperbolic embeddings with the fixed curvature, so that only lower-quality embeddings can be obtained.
-This final impact on accuracy is in the~\cite{Balazevic2019} be reflected.

 To solve the questions raised above, we first model KGE in the tangent space of the hyperbolic origin, and then consider different hierarchical structures to learn the appropriate curvatures $c_{h,r}$.
 Next, we acquire initialized hyperbolic KGE through mapping it back to hyperbolic space.